Nick Coleman

 I’m not sure why, but in 2023 I signed up for his Celestial Navigation theory course in Malta.
 Now it’s a long time since I did any serious trigonometry, and I’d like to pay tribute to my maths teacher from 1976 Mr Harvey, with his acetate roll and overhead projector - he did a great job on (tri)angles.
 Of course Leon brings another dimension to the topic and it feels structured and methodical by the end of the week.

 You need your 600Nm passage with sights for the Ocean ticket, I did my sights on the way to the Azores from A Coruña in early Summer 2023.
 This was an idyllic passage, with my great friends Leon and Tom, sights became part of our routine, we would do a morning site before elevenses and then a noon site before we had our builders tea break in the afternoon.
-After a sight, I would do the calls, Tom would continue fishing and Leon would film us, you can see it in Leon’s video here.
+After a sight, I would do the calculations with sight reduction, Tom would continue fishing and Leon would film us, you can see it in Leon’s video here.

 Nick navigating from Spain to the Azores by sextant.